peteroupc/peteroupc.github.io/randomfunc.md

 as found in the Basic Latin block of the Unicode Standard.
 Note that:

 - If the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
-- Instead of individual characters, the list can consist of strings of characters.
+- Instead of individual characters, the list can consist of strings of one or more characters each.
 In that case, storing the list of strings as a single string is usually not a clean way to store those strings.

 The second step is to build a new string whose characters are chosen from that character list.
 The pseudocode below demonstrates this by creating a list, rather than a string, where the random characters will be held.
 It also takes the number of characters as a parameter named `size`.
 (Converting this list to a text string is programming-language-dependent, and the details of the conversion are outside the scope of this page.)